JMC2002/sts2-mod-uploader/README.md

 # Slay the Spire

-## Reporting Issues
-After running the uploader, you should see a file called "mod-uploader.log" appear in the directory.
-Send this file to the devs along with any info about what you were trying to do.

 ## Creating a new mod
 1. Double-clicking on the ModUploader.exe file should create a new folder called `NewModWorkspace`.
 2. Rename `NewModWorkspace` to whatever you want.